jonathanavp7/alma-a-la-carta/README.md

-# Coaching Life Website build with HTML, CSS and JavaScript
+# Coaching Life Website build with HTML, CSS and JS

 This repository contains a simple website for a Coaching Life Company.